EconomyLens.com

 Britain's Prime Minister Keir Starmer talks with US President Donald Trump during a bilateral meeting. ©AFP

-Turnberry (United Kingdom) (AFP) – Donald Trump issued on Monday a dramatic new ultimatum to Russia to end the war in Ukraine or face tough new sanctions, as he met UK Prime Minister Keir Starmer in Scotland.
+Aberdeen (United Kingdom) (AFP) – US President Donald Trump on Monday issued Moscow with a dramatic new deadline to end the war in Ukraine or face tough new sanctions, as he met UK Prime Minister Keir Starmer in Scotland.
 Saying he was not very interested in talking to Russian President Vladimir Putin anymore, the US leader also shifted his tone on Gaza, acknowledging there were signs of “real starvation” in the conflict-ravaged Palestinian territory.

 Related

-Ukraine swiftly praised the US president’s stand and thanked Trump for “standing firm and delivering a clear message of peace through strength.”
-“When America leads with strength, others think twice,” Ukrainian presidential aide Andriy Yermak said on social media.
-The comments came after Trump and Starmer held a bilateral meeting that focused on ending the suffering in Gaza and reviving stalled ceasefire talks between Israel and Hamas.
-Trump announced the US would set up walk-in “food centres” in Gaza.
+Ukrainian President Volodymyr Zelensky swiftly praised the US president’s stand, thanking Trump for his “clear stance and expressed determination.”
+“Right on time, when a lot can change through strength for real peace.
+I thank President Trump for his focus on saving lives and stopping this horrible war,” Zelensky said on social media.
+The talks between Trump and Starmer focused on ending the suffering in Gaza and reviving stalled ceasefire talks between Israel and Hamas.
+Trump announced the United States would set up walk-in “food centres” in Gaza and said he believed a ceasefire was still possible.

-Starmer, under domestic pressure to follow France’s lead and recognise a Palestinian state, called the situation unfolding in Gaza an “absolute catastrophe”.
-The pair also discussed the implementation of a UK-US trade deal that was signed on May 8, which lowered tariffs for certain UK exports but has yet to come into force.
+Starmer, under domestic pressure to follow France’s lead and recognize a Palestinian state, called the situation unfolding in Gaza an “absolute catastrophe.”
+The pair also discussed the implementation of a UK-US trade deal that was signed on May 8 that lowered tariffs for certain UK exports but has yet to come into force.
 Trump hosted Starmer and his wife Victoria under tight security at Turnberry, where he had spent two days playing golf since landing in Scotland on Friday night for a five-day visit.

-Trump set out early in his second term to fulfil a decades-long desire of reshaping US trade with the world, with his administration predicting his aggressive strategy of punitive tariffs could bring “90 deals in 90 days.”
+Trump set out early in his second term to fulfill a decades-long desire of reshaping US trade with the world, with his administration predicting his aggressive strategy of punitive tariffs could bring “90 deals in 90 days.”
 After months with very little to show, he is now enjoying some success, landing accords with Japan, the Philippines, Indonesia, and, most importantly, the European Union.
-The deals are expected to kick in August 1 to replace the current tariff regime these economies face, a White House spokesperson told AFP.
+The deals are expected to kick in on August 1 to replace the current tariff regime these economies face, a White House spokesperson told AFP.
+The US president is due to open a new golf course at his Aberdeenshire resort on Tuesday, before heading back to the United States later in the day.

 © 2024 AFP